oliverklee/ext-seminars/Documentation/Installation/SettingUpTheSchedulerTask/Index.rst

   reminder to the organizers.
 Setting zero will disable this reminder about an event taking place.

-- In order to customize the appended CSV, the options “ *filenameForRegistrationsCsv* ”, “ *fieldsFromFeUserForEmailCsv* ”, “
-  *fieldsFromAttendanceForEmailCsv* ” and “
-  *showAttendancesOnRegistrationQueueInEmailCsv* ” are relevant.
-Please consider the corresponding section about CSV-File Attachmentfor more details.
+- In order to customize the appended CSV, the options *fieldsFromFeUserForEmailCsv*, *fieldsFromAttendanceForEmailCsv* and *showAttendancesOnRegistrationQueueInEmailCsv* are relevant.
+Please consider the corresponding section about CSV-File attachment for more details.

 #.
 Add a seminars Scheduler task and provide UID of the page with the configuration.